VFA-41: 2010s

 By January 2010 VFA-41 had flown over 2,500 combat hours in 400 combat missions supporting Operation Enduring Freedom.
 VFA-41 joined CVW-9 in 2010 and started workups for a WESTPAC deployment in 2011.

-From July 27, 2011 to February 26, 2012, CVW-9 deployed on board USS John C. Stennis to support operations in Iraq and Afghanistan, counter-piracy and maritime security operations.
+From 27 July 2011 to 26 February 2012, CVW-9 deployed on board USS John C. Stennis to support operations in Iraq and Afghanistan, counter-piracy and maritime security operations.
 VFA-41 supported Operation Enduring Freedom and the final combat missions of Operation New Dawn.

-Following a short six-month turnaround, the squadron once again cruised on a surge deployment from September 1, 2012 to April 28, 2013 on board USS John C. Stennis.
+Following a short six-month turnaround, the squadron once again cruised on a surge deployment from 1 September 2012 to 28 April 2013 on board USS John C. Stennis.
 The squadron returned to the Middle East and flew missions in support of the 5th Fleet and Operation Enduring Freedom.

 In January 2016 VFA-41 with Carrier Air Wing 9 deployed aboard John C. Stennis to the South China Sea to ensure freedom of navigation.
 Ports of call during this deployment included Guam, Busan, Singapore, Manila and Pearl Harbor.
-The squadron flew out to its landbase at Lemoore, California on August 9.
+The squadron flew out to its landbase at Lemoore, California on 9 August.
+VFA-41 conducted combat flights in support of Operations Inherent Resolve, Resolute Support and Freedom Sentinel over Afghanistan, Iraq, and Syria.
+Carrier Air Wing NINE squadrons returned to NAS Lemoore, North Island, Point Mugu, and Whidbey Island in May 2019.

 2020s

-During the 2020s, the squadron was a part of Carrier Air Wing 9 on the USS Abraham Lincoln.
+During the 2020s, the squadron was a part of Carrier Air Wing 9 on the USS Abraham Lincoln..
+In early August 2024, the squadron was deployed on the USS Abraham Lincoln in response to heightened tensions between Iran and Israel.